PP - Partido Popular

 The PP is the traditional opposition party in Andalucia.
 Either Teofila Martinez or Javier Arenas led the party from 1996 to 2012.
 In the 2008 election Javier obtained 38,5% of the vote and 47 seats and in the 2012 elections the PP secured its best result ever 40,7% of the vote and 50 seats, 3 more than the PSOE.
 Five of the eight provinces were coloured blue for the first time.
 Arenas stepped down following the 2012 elections and was replaced by Juan Ignacio Zoido, now Mayor of Seville, for two years, and then by Juan Manuel Moreno in February 2014.

-Juan Manuel Moreno had only been in office a year and is not well-known or even recognized by most of the electorate.
-On the other hand he does not have the over-privileged ‘señorito' image of Javier Arenas disliked by many.
+Juan Manuel Moreno had only been in office a year when he faced the March 2015 election and was not well-known or even recognized by most of the electorate.
+On the other hand he did not have the over-privileged ‘señorito' image of Javier Arenas disliked by many.
 He has toed the party line and not been outspoken (for better or worse).
 The austerity policy of the PP national government lead by Mariano Rajoy has not been popular in Andalucia and there is little party infrastructure in the villages of rural Andalucia.

 The party held a number of large and successful rallies in the large conference centres of the cities of Andalucia and on the coast.
 President Rajoy has attended many in support.